ibm-cloud-docs/billing-usage/subscriptions.md

 ### Support subscriptions
 {: #view-support-subscriptions}

-To view support subscription usage in the console, go to **Manage > Billing and usage**, and select **Support costs**.
+To view support subscription usage, in the {{site.data.keyword.cloud_notm}} console, go to **Manage > Billing and usage**, and select **Support costs**.
 You can view the remaining credit in your active support subscriptions and any upcoming subscriptions that aren't yet valid.
 For more information, see [Viewing your support costs](/docs/billing-usage?topic=billing-usage-support).

 ## Subscription credit
 {: #subscription-codes}